 I’m with Artstar and Rising Artist.
 Artstar has lots of misspelled words and 1863 artists with names which start with “S”.
 RisingArtist is a slow-loader which charges 25% commission.
 Nothing from either since I started in October.

-Ray Argyle, President, ArtCanadiana
+by Ray Argyle, President, ArtCanadiana

 The Internet offers an important new marketing channel but it is far from a “magic carpet” that will mysteriously bring buyers to a site.
 Most artists’ and gallery sites are very good as informational tools, but few are e-commerce enabled, providing online credit card buying in a functional search environment.
 A web site cannot succeed without extensive advertising and publicity to make potential buyers aware of its existence.

 The role of ArtCanadiana.com is to partner with Canadian artists by building an effective e-commerce site, promoting it globally, and handling all aspects of customer relationship management.
 This includes free shipping, return privileges, toll-free advice, and customer follow-up.
 In our case, this has involved a substantial investment, quite in excess of the average investment to open a “bricks and mortar” gallery.
 However, our market is the world!